 I’ve found that Allivet.com was a cheap (less than half the cost of getting it at a vet office!) and easy way to get my dog’s prescriptions.
 You can either mail them your prescription or have them call the vet that prescribed the medication.

-For anything beyond basic vet care, like illnesses, injuries, and the time Bella had to have a lump removed from her leg, it can get a little more tricky.
-This is because you probably are unfamiliar with the vet in town, don’t know which one to pick if there are multiple options, and they don’t know you or your pet.
+For anything beyond basic vet care like illnesses and injuries, it can get a little more tricky.
+This is because you probably are unfamiliar with the vet in town, don’t know which one to pick if there are multiple options.
+And they don’t know you or your pet.

 1. Travel with your pet’s health history